Microsoft Excel has a few statistical functions that can help you to do linear regression

 that best explains the relationship between your variables and returns an array describing

 that line.
-You can find the detailed explanation of the function's syntax in
+You can find the detailed explanation of the function's syntax in this tutorial.

 For now, let's just make a formula for our sample dataset: